 1. Identify pain points.

 Keep notes.
-The best way to figure out where the pain points are in your process is to keep a notebook or sticky wall to document frustrations.
+The best way to figure out where the pain points are in your process is to keep a notebook or sharable online document to record frustrations.
 Remember, if you make no changes to your workflow, those frustrations will reappear each year.

 Brainstorm with your calendar.
 Look through your calendar and brainstorm a list of areas that could use improvement.
 For instance, if several days are blocked on your calendar to allot point values to students’ GPA, SAT/ACT Scores, and Financial Need, take note.
 You may be able to use inline evaluation or reporting formulas to speed up the process.